Ro5hi/catch_light/README.md

 # Catch Light

 CATCH LIGHT is a Sinatra web-app that lets users upload and delete photos.
 Users can edit their login credentials upon signing up.
+Structured using HTML, CSS, Ruby, minimal Javascript and the Sinatra framework.

 Installation: